Tinkerforge/generators/javascript/readme.txt

  -> Tinkerforge/
  -> ExampleConfiguration.js

-The require statements must be modified in this case as follows,
+The required statements must be modified in this case as follows,

 instead of,